Locally Repairable Codes with Unequal Local Erasure Correction

 \section{Abstract}

 When a node in a distributed storage system fails, it needs to be promptly repaired to maintain system integrity.
 While typical erasure codes can provide a significant storage advantage over replication, they suffer from poor repair efficiency.
-Locally repairable codes (LRCs) tackle this issue by reducing the number of nodes participating in the repair process (locality), with the cost of reduced minimum distance.
-In this paper, we study the tradeoff between locality and minimum distance of LRCs with local codes that have an arbitrary distance requirement.
-Unlike existing methods where a common locality requirement is imposed on every node, we allow the locality requirements vary arbitrarily from node to node.
+Locally repairable codes (LRCs) tackle this issue by reducing the number of nodes participating in the repair process (locality), at the cost of reduced minimum distance.
+In this paper, we study the tradeoff between locality and minimum distance of LRCs with local codes that have arbitrary distance requirements.
+Unlike existing methods where both the locality and the local distance requirements imposed on every node are identical, we allow the requirements to vary arbitrarily from node to node.
 Such a property can be an advantage for distributed storage systems with non-homogeneous characteristics.
 We present Singleton-type distance upper bounds and also provide an optimal code construction with respect to these bounds.
-In addition, the feasible rate region is characterized by a dimension upper bound that does not depend on the distance.
-In line with the literature, we first derive bounds based on the notion of locality profile, which refers to the symbol localities specified in a minimum sense.
-Since the notion of locality profile is less desirable than the locality requirement, which all conventional problem formulations are also based on, we provide locality requirement-based bounds by exhaustively comparing over the relevant locality profiles.
-Furthermore, and most importantly, we derive bounds with direct expressions in terms of the locality requirement.
+In addition, the feasible rate region is characterized by dimension upper bounds that do not depend on the distance.